-The Udall Foundation awards scholarhips of up to $5,000 and honorablle mentions of $350 to sophomore and junior level college students commited to careers related to the environment, tribal public, policy, or Native American health care.
+The Udall Foundation awards scholarships of up to $5,000 and honorable mentions of $350 to sophomore and junior level college students committed to careers related to the environment, tribal public, policy, or Native American health care.
 Scholarships are offered in any of three categories:

 - To Native American and Alaska Native students who have demonstrated commitment to careers related to Native health care, including health care administration, social work, medicine, dentistry, counseling, and research into health conditions affecting Native American communities, and other related fields.